Biblioklept/hyperessentials/he-fo3/README.md

 <summary>Additional work you may want to do:</summary>
 <br>

-- **Run the installers.** The Ultimate Edition ESM Fixes installer requires administrator permissions, so you'll need to open the mod folder and go to build to run the installer, as it isnt recommended to run MO2 in administrator unless absolutely necessary.
+- **Run the installers.** The Unofficial Fallout 3 ESM Patcher installer requires administrator permissions, so you'll need to open the mod folder and go to build to run the installer, as it isnt recommended to run MO2 in administrator unless absolutely necessary.

 </details>